shishpal-2000/SheetFlow/README.md

 - [x] Undo, Redo, Filter, Download button in one horizontal row (above image)
 - [x] Undo Redo button in larger screens
 - [x] Save Changes, Cancel, Apply Filter, Download button in one horizontal line (larger screen)

+**Testing Bugs**

+- [ ] Text not editing in mobile view.
+- [ ] icons for curve and curve arrow are same.
+- [ ] After applying crop, the image is not editatble in actual mobile devices.
+- [ ] cancel button should contain a confirmation dialog to discard changes.
+- [ ] The stroke style drpdown appears on top sometimes in actual mobile device.